castawayshack/hackhive/README.md

 An FAQ bot for student-led Hackathons.

+## Deployed on Replit
+Replit link ->

 ## Features

+- Facilitate Registration for hackathon with the integration of MongoDB database.
+- Supports Multiple Languages and making it very versatile
+- Provides a user friendly and interactive interface which encourages the users to participate in hakcathons.

-- Provides information about hackathons such as types, eligibility, registration process, etc.
+- Provides information about hackathons such as theme, eligibility, registration process, etc.
 - Answers frequently asked questions about hackathons.
 - Offers advice and tips for participants to excel at hackathons.
-- provides resources for how to get started with hackathons.
+- Provides resources for how to get started with hackathons.
-- can respond in multiple languages.

 ## Usage